 Have a Peaceful School Year

 In Responsive Classroom trainings, I learned a great way to include children in rule-making.
-After collecting rule suggestions from children, encourage them to make postitive rules about what we want to see, instead of rules about what we do not want.
+After collecting rule suggestions from children, encourage them to make positive rules about what we want to see, instead of rules about what we do not want. (ie, instead of saying "no screaming," say, "use inside voices.")
 Then rules can be sorted into three buckets: our things, each other, and ourselves.
 Use the language your children use to make these rules.
 For example, the rules in one class were, "Use lovely treatment with our things.
 Use lovely treatment with each other.
 Use lovely treatment with yourself."
-What was the one over-arching rule?
+What was the one overarching rule?
 "Use lovely treatment."

 Wishing you a peaceful and productive year!